Jadamso/Rbooks/docs/03-ROLS.md

 <img src="03-ROLS_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-Now examine the distribution of coefficients under a mispecified model.
+Many economic phenomena are nonlinear, even when including potential transforms of $Y$ and $X$.
+Sometimes the OLS model may still be a good or even great approximation (how good depends on the research question).
+In any case, you are safe to interpret your OLS coefficients as "conditional correlations".
+For example, examine the distribution of coefficients under this mispecified model.
 Interpret the average.

 ```r
 N <- 30